Arizona SB 1070: Background and passage

 Arizona was the first state to enact such far-reaching legislation.
 Prior law in Arizona, like most other states, did not require law enforcement personnel to ask the immigration status of people they encountered.
-Many police departments discourage such inquiries to avoid deterring immigrants from reporting crimes and cooperating in other investigations.
+Many police departments prohibit such inquiries to avoid deterring immigrants from reporting crimes and cooperating in other investigations.

 Arizona had an estimated 460,000 illegal immigrants in April 2010, a fivefold increase since 1990.
-As the state with the most unlawful crossings of the Mexico–United States border, its remote and dangerous deserts are the unlawful entry point for thousands of illegal immigrant Mexicans and Central Americans.
+As the state with the most unlawful crossings of the Mexico–United States border, its remote and dangerous deserts are the unlawful entry point for thousands of immigrants from Mexico and Central American.
 By the late 1990s, the Tucson Border Patrol Sector had the highest number of arrests by the United States Border Patrol.

-Whether illegal aliens commit a disproportionate number of crimes is uncertain, with different authorities and academics claiming that the rate for this group was the same, greater, or less than that of the overall population.
-There was also anxiety that the Mexican drug war, which had caused thousands of deaths, would spill over into the U.S. Moreover, by late in the decade 2000, Phoenix was averaging one kidnapping per day, earning it the reputation as America's worst city in that regard.
+Whether illegal immigrants commit a disproportionate number of crimes is uncertain, with different authorities and academics claiming that the rate for this group was the same, greater, or less than that of the overall population.
+There was also anxiety that the Mexican drug war, which had caused thousands of deaths, would spill over into the U.S. Moreover, by late in the decade 2000, Phoenix had garnered a reputation as America's worst city regarding kidnappings, averaging one kidnapping per day.

 Arizona has a history of restricting illegal immigration.
 In 2007, legislation imposed heavy sanctions on employers hiring undocumented workers.
 Measures similar to SB 1070 had been passed by the legislature in 2006 and 2008, only to be vetoed by Democratic Governor Janet Napolitano.
 She was subsequently appointed as Secretary of Homeland Security in the Obama administration and was replaced by Republican Secretary of State of Arizona Jan Brewer.
 There is a similar history of referendums, such as the Arizona Proposition 200 (2004) that sought to restrict illegal immigrants' use of social services.
-The 'attrition through enforcement' doctrine had been encouraged by think tanks such as the Center for Immigration Studies for several years.
+The 'attrition through enforcement' doctrine had been encouraged by anti-immigration think tanks, such as the conservative Center for Immigration Studies, for several years.